 To make the choux pastry

-If you are going to use craqueline topping, make the craqueline paste first!
+If you are going to use craquelin topping, make the craquelin paste first!
 Roll it out, freeze and cut out shapes and set them in the freezer while you make the choux.
 Otherwise jump straight in and make the choux pastry!

 Gather everything you need.

 – Sift the flour so there are no clumps

 – If you are using unsalted butter use 5g salt otherwise a pinch is enough